twildhage/BehavioralCloning/writeup_report.md

 x    = Cropping2D(cropping=((70, 25), (0, 0)))(init)
 x    = Lambda(lambda x: x / 127.5 - 1.0)(x)
 ```
+#### Splitting the Data Set into Train and Validation Sets

+In this project we apply data augmentation via flipping, gamma shifting and affine transformation.
+While the first augmentation technique only in theory doubles the data set, the last two techniques create entirely new images on a real scale.
+This results in an infinite number of new images.
+Since the data set would be shuffled before splitting it into test and validation sets, these two sets should represent equally distributed data sets.
+With other word, there is no difference between a validation set and a test set w.r.t. the data set statistics (distribution, mean, standard deviation).
+They are basically both selected from an infinite pool of augmented and evenly distributed images.

+Therefore (to my understanding), when training the model, there should be no additional information that can be gained by a *test set* when analyzing the loss of the models prediction compared to the *validation set*.
+The testing is perform in the car simulator via the visual evaluation of the driving performance.

+That is the rational behind the decision, to not include a test set in this project and only work with the validation set.

 ## Model Architecture
 The model architecture is inspire by the paper from NVIDIA [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).